dwschultz/truth-table/README.md

 # Truth Table Builder

-This is a simple web application that builds a truth table for a boolean expression.
+This is a simple web application that builds truth tables for boolean expressions.
 It's intended as an aid to learning boolean arithmetic.

 Given an expression like